Should you buy or lease a car? If you have to ask, you should probably buy.

 When you think about leasing a vehicle, you should imagine it as the car dealership unloading the costs of depreciation of a vehicle onto you.
 That’s essentially what your monthly lease payment is going for.
 At the end of the lease, the dealership retains the car and can resell it at its residual value (possibly to you!), but they didn’t lose any money because you paid them for every month that the car decreased in value.

-The people who tend to gravitate towards leasing a vehicle do so for the lower monthly payment, to drive a higher-end vehicle, or so they can claim it as a business expense.
+The people who tend to gravitate towards leasing a vehicle do so for the lower monthly payment, to drive a higher-end vehicle, to always drive a new car, or so they can claim it as a business expense.

 What does it mean to finance a car?

 Financing a car means to buy it with a loan.
 You often put down a downpayment and then amortize the remainder of the cost plus sales tax and dealership fees over the lifetime of the loan.
 At the end of the loan term, you own the car outright.
 However, you’re also responsible for all the maintenance and repairs.

 Financing a car is often a better financial option for most people who need a vehicle, so long as they actually eventually pay the loan off.
 But you have to actually pay the car off.
 If you simply take out a car loan, and then upgrade your car in 3 years and roll the balance you owe into a new loan, all you really have is a very expensive lease.

 RELATED POST: How to Pay Off a 7-Year Car Loan in Less Than 4 Years

 The people that tend to gravitate towards financing a vehicle want to eventually own their car and have no car payment, or are shopping for a more affordable vehicle where owning makes more sense than leasing.

 One of the main benefits of financing a car instead of leasing it, is that after interest and depreciation, the money you put towards your loan payments does eventually become equity in the vehicle.